-Upon completing college at the University of Virginia with a degree in Kinesiology and concentration in sports medicine, Dr. Ode attended medical school at Rush Medical College in Chicago, Illinois.
+Upon completing college at the University of Virginia with a degree in Kinesiology and concentration in sports medicine, Dr. Ode received her medical degree from Rush Medical College in Chicago, Illinois.
 She completed her residency training at Carolinas Medical Center and OrthoCarolina in Charlotte, NC, and fellowship training in sports medicine and shoulder surgery at HSS.
 After fellowship, she traveled across France gaining additional expertise in shoulder surgery.
-She has served as a team physician for the NBA's Brooklyn Nets as well as NCAA Division 1 teams at Iona College and Clemson University.

 Dr. Ode is an assistant professor at Weill Cornell Medical College in New York and adjunct faculty with the Dept of Bioengineering at Clemson University in Clemson, SC.
-She is a dedicated orthopedic educator and researcher with over 70 peer-reviewed articles and presentations.
-Her research is dedicated to complex shoulder surgery including clinical outcomes of shoulder arthroplasty and shoulder instability as well as exploring diversity, equity and inclusion in orthopedic surgery and optimizing surgical training.
-She has served on several national orthopedic committees and as a reviewer for several peer-reviewed journals for orthopaedic surgery, sports medicine, and shoulder surgery.
-In 2021, she was awarded the North American Traveling Fellowship by the American Orthopaedic Association (AOA), an honor considered to be one of the most prestigious in the field of orthopedic surgery.
+She is a dedicated orthopedic educator and researcher with over 70 peer reviewed articles and presentations.
+Her research interests include clinical outcomes of shoulder arthroplasty and shoulder instability as well as exploring diversity, equity and inclusion in orthopedic surgery and optimizing surgical training performance.
+She has served on several national orthopedic committees and as a reviewer for several peer reviewed journals for orthopedic surgery, sports medicine, and shoulder surgery.
+In 2022, she participated in the American Orthopaedic Association (AOA) North American Traveling Fellowship, an honor considered to be one of the most prestigious in the field of orthopedic surgery.
 In her free time, she enjoys traveling, spending time with her husband and two cats and exploring the outdoors.

 For more information, visit www.GOsportsmed.com.